d3scomp/NPRG014/README.md

 * Do a fresh checkout of this repository to get updated source code for examples and homework assignments

 ### Resources
-* Exercises to work with during the lesson are located in the “lecture1019/exercises” folder
+* Exercises to work with during the lesson are located in the “lecture1025/exercises” folder
-* The homework is to be found at “lecture1019/homework”
+* The homework is to be found at “lecture1025/homework”
-* The “lecture1019/slides” holds the slides for the lecture
+* The “lecture1025/slides” holds the slides for the lecture

-## Lesson 4 - 26th October 2020
+## Lesson 4 - 1st November 2021
 ### Agenda

 * Concurrency abstractions in modern languages